 At some point, Phil became ill and was sent to Cabanatuan.
 Medical records from the camp show that Phil was admitted to the camp hospital on July 2, 1942.
 The records do not state why he was admitted or when he was discharged.

-Diphtheria was spreading among the POWs and had become a full-blown pandemic in July.
+Diphtheria was spreading among the POWs and had become a full-blown pandemic in July and there was one building on the hospital side of the camp just for the diphtheria patients.
 130 POWs died from the disease before the Japanese issued medicine to the American doctors.

 In July, his father received a second message from the War Department.
 The following is an excerpt from it.